OWASP/CheatSheetSeries/cheatsheets/Attack_Surface_Analysis_Cheat_Sheet.md

 - Network-facing, especially internet-facing code
 - Web forms
 - Files from outside of the network
-- Backwards compatible interfaces with other systems – old protocols, sometimes old code and libraries, hard to maintain and test multiple versions
+- Backward compatible interfaces with other systems – old protocols, sometimes old code and libraries, hard to maintain and test multiple versions
 - Custom APIs – protocols etc – likely to have mistakes in design and implementation
 - Security code: anything to do with cryptography, authentication, authorization (access control) and session management